Green car insurance quotes

 The bigger the car, the higher the emissions and fuel costs, so think about whether you really need that seven-seater, especially if you usually drive alone.

-Sharing your journeys reduces emissions and saves you money
+Sharing your journey reduces emissions and saves you money

-If you can find other people making the same journey to work as you, it can make environmental and economic sense to share the costs and leave one of your cars at home.
+If you can find other people making the same journey as you, to commute or to drop the kids off at school for example, it can make environmental and economic sense to share the costs and leave one of your cars at home.

 The lighter the load, the less fuel you need